localstack/snowflake-docs/content/en/user-guide/streamlit/index.md

 ## Getting started

 This guide is designed for users new to Streamlit and assumes basic knowledge of SQL and Snowflake.
-Start your LocalStack Snowflake emulator and connect to it using an SQL client in order to execute the queries further below.
+Start your Snowflake emulator and connect to it using an SQL client in order to execute the queries further below.

 In this guide, you will create a Streamlit application, describe the Streamlit application, and drop the Streamlit application.